GlobalDataBarometer/handbook/docs/guidance/responding.md

 ??? example "For example..."

-	In this example, the research journal entry describes the steps taken to respond to an indicator:
+	*In this example, the research journal entry describes the steps taken to respond to an indicator*:

 	"Followed source guidance to look at DLA Piper Data Protection Laws database & Greanleaf tables of privacy laws: used this to review Part 1 elements.